amitjoy/swissbit-secure-home-automation/README.md

 ### How do I get set up for RPi-Gateway? ###

-* Check the respective for detailed guidelines
+* Check the respective section for detailed guidelines

 ### How do I get set up for Android? ###